comsci-uwc-isak/unit-1-project-UzayPoyraz/README.md

 3) Write to main file with one extra line.
 Not erasing other Entries
 4) Create car trip file with Licence plate.txt

+### Uninstall:
+1) Ask user if they want to delete or not
+2) If yes remove folder by rm command
+3) If no exit

 ### Summary Actions: